Baby Esther: 1928

-Esther performed briefly at a nightclub called the Everglades Club, where she would do imitations of Florence Mills, late at night.
+Esther performed briefly at a nightclub called the Everglades Club, where she would do imitations of Florence Mills late at night.
 In June, Esther's father William Jones and manager Lou Bolton were charged for having a minor perform on stage; one write-up of the incident suggested that William Jones was not Esther's birth parent.

-In late 1928 Esther was signed for a talking short by Movietone, booked through William Morris for MGM.
-While the short was later listed variously as being in production or completed, it has not surfaced as of 2020.
+In late 1928, Esther was signed for a short Movietone talking film, booked through William Morris for MGM.
+While the short was later listed variously as being "in production" or "completed", it has not surfaced.